NachoPal/DChallenge/README.md

 In addition, **signing transactions with uPort is not possible using a local RPC testnet** since there is no way for uPort servers to interact with the deployed contracts in the local network.
 There are only two possible options to be able to sign transactions with uPort, either to deploy the smart contracts to a testnet such as Rinkeby, or to set up a local private network with a JSON RPC public endpoint making use of [lambda-olorum](https://github.com/uport-project/lambda-olorun).
 For the sake of simplicity for evaluators, I decided not to set up a local private network run by a Geth node.

 In regard Contracts code, there is an inevitable difference depending on the provider.
 For using Oraclize in a local RPC testnet it is necessary to hardcode in the contract constructor the OAR (Oraclize Address Resolver) address provided by [ethereum-bridge](https://github.com/oraclize/ethereum-bridge).
 Contracts from both branches are exactly the same with the exception of the following line in the constructor for the `development` branch: `OAR = OraclizeAddrResolverI(0x6f485C8BF6fc43eA212E93BBF8ce046C7f1cb475);`.
-Therefore, passing tests in `development` ensures successful testing in `rinkeby` branch as well.gN
+Therefore, passing tests in `development` ensures successful testing in `rinkeby` branch as well.

 To summarize, `development` branch will be use to **run the tests** against `ganache-cli`, whereas `rinkeby` will be used to **interact with the front-end** being able in this way to sign transactions with **uPort**.

+Because of **uPort** having a dependency on **web3 v0.19** I needed to install **web3 v1.0.0** under other name to avoid conflicts and be able to use **Web Sockets**.
+To make it possible I made use of the package `npm-install-version`.

 ## Requirements
   * Ubuntu 16.04